csiro/soilspec.format/README.md

 # Overview
-soilspec.format is a package for extracting R data frames and JSON metadata from soil spectra of various formats.
+soilspec.format is a package for extracting R data frames from soil spectra of various formats.